zairahira/Mastering-Linux-Handbook/linux-handbook.md

   4 echo -e "\nenter the path to directory"
   5 read the_path
   6
-  7 echo -e "\n you path has the following files and folders: " 8 ls $the_path
+  7 echo -e "\n your path has the following files and folders: " 8 ls $the_path
 ```